Lokkuchakreshkumar/firstp/README.md

 # first project
-This is my first project just for learning github  learning journey created by chakresh kumar
+This is my first project just for learning github  learning journey. created by chakresh kumar